Digital-Data-Co/forge-docs/src/user-guide/repositories.md

 ![](<../.gitbook/assets/repository.webp>)

-Semaphore understands Repositories that are:
+Forge understands Repositories that are:
   * a local file system (`/path/to/the/repo`)
   * a local Git repository (`file://`)
   * a remote Git Repository that is accessed over HTTPS (`https://`), SSH(`ssh://`)